Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 It will likely be related to network connectivity or NFS compatibility, also see the common issues section at the bottom.

-Testing HTTP request
+5.4 Testing with HTTP request

 SET SERVEROUTPUT ON;